natalieagus/50002-2022/_lab/lab6.md

 ## Introduction: The Tiny OS
-`lab6_submit.uasm` is a program that implements a minimal Kernel supporting a simple **timesharing** system.
-Use BSim to load this file, assemble, and then run `lab6_submit.uasm`.
+`tinyOS_submit.uasm` is a program that implements a minimal Kernel supporting a simple **timesharing** system.
+Use BSim to load this file, assemble, and then run `tinyOS_submit.uasm`.
 The following prompt should appear in the console pane of the BSim Display Window:

 <img src="/50002/assets/contentimage/lab6/1.png"  class=" center_full"/>